-Tell us about yourself, your career and how you started Coverdor.
+Tell us about yourself, your career, and how you started Coverdor.

-Seun Ayegbusi: I am a Nigeria-based tech entrepreneur, business and product developer, an Insurtech thought-leader and a serial innovator with extensive knowledge of the African emerging markets.
+Seun Ayegbusi: I am a Nigeria-based tech entrepreneur, business and product developer, an Insurtech thought-leader, and a serial innovator with extensive knowledge of the African emerging markets.

-My journey into startup innovation began early in my university days when I picked interest in tech startups and started researching and learning how the startup ecosystem works, making new friends who we shared ideas and vision together, and also worked together on a few side projects back then.
+My journey into startup innovation began early in my university days when I picked interest in tech startups and started researching and learning how the startup ecosystem works, making new friends with who we shared ideas and vision together, and also worked together on a few side projects back then.

 My passion to tackle one of Africa’s most stubborn social development issues led me onto the journey that birthed the startup – Coverdor: an insurance technology startup helping low-income earners access social benefiting and affordable healthcare insurance products when they need it the most.

-Aside from being a startup freak, I am an ardent lover of soul and jazz music genre and I also play the drums in a local music band in Nigeria.
+Aside from being a startup freak, I am an ardent lover of the soul and jazz music genre and I also play the drums in a local music band in Nigeria.

 How is Coverdor innovating?